Parameter-Efficient Fine-Tuning#

 NIM_PEFT_SOURCE.
 If

 NIM_PEFT_SOURCEfor new models every 10 seconds.
-At the next refresh interval, NIM for LLMs detects that “new-lora” is not in the existing list of LoRAs and adds it to the list of available models.
+At the next refresh interval, NVIDIA NIM for LLMs detects that “new-lora” isn’t in the existing list of LoRAs and adds it to the list of available models.
 If you check

 /v1/modelsafter